joshuaguerin/Answer-Set-Programming-Algorithms/Dominating-Set/gen/README.md

 jackson-dom-set# Problem: Dominating Set

 ## Description
-The generator takes in 2 arguments from the User: Graph size(n) and a connecttivity factor(f).
+The generator takes in 2 arguments: graph size (`n`) and a connecttivity factor (`f`).
 The connectivity factor controls how interconnected our graph is going to be.
 It is a floating-point value in the range
 [0, 1.0].
 To ensure minimal connectivity, an argument of 0 will output a [Minimum Spanning Tree](https://en.wikipedia.org/wiki/Minimum_spanning_tree).
 On the other extreme, 1 will be fully connected (with the exception of self-loops, which are never generated).

 For smaller graphs the user will want a larger connectivity factor (> .5) if connectivity far beyond the minimum spanning tree is desired.